comet-toolkit/comet_website/content/user-guide/examples/index.md

     caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

-Bellow, we have compiled a list of relevant examples and linked their corresponding jupyther notebooks with detailed comentary.
+Below, we have compiled a list of relevant examples and linked their corresponding jupyter notebooks with detailed commentary.
 All the available tools can be used on their own or in conjunction with other modules.
 For additional information regarding individual packages, refer to the signposted sources throughout the website.

 ## 📦 Punpy as a Standalone Package